qetate/qetate/README.md

 - Proficient in software development languages like C#, HTML/CSS, PHP, and JavaScript.
 - Skilled in querying and manipulating data using SQL.
-- Experienced in performing data analysis using Python.
+- Experienced in performing data analysis using Python and R.
 - Proficient in creating interactive dashboards and reports with Tableau and Excel.
 - Eager to learn and apply new technologies in real-world projects.